In an 8 week study with 38 people onion juice was successfully used for hair loss, with observable hair re-growth in almost all the participants.

 With a garlic press, cut the onion into eighths (or smaller), and peel.
 Place on piece of onion into the garlic press, and squeeze over a cup or bowl until all of the juice has been extracted.

 Repeat until all onion pieces have been thoroughly juiced.
-Learn more about how to use vegetables juices for hair loss here.
+Learn more about how to use vegetables juices for hair here.

 Now that the juice has been extracted, pour into your palm and massage between hands.
 Rub the juice into your scalp in a slow, circular motion.